DarkGhostHunter/Laralerts/README.md

 ];
 ```

-> For your safety, the Alerts serialize and unserialize as `array`, so you don't have to worry about storage concerns.
+> For your ease of mind, the Alerts serialize and unserialize as `array`, so you don't have to worry about storage concerns.
 In prior versions, the whole Alert Bag was included, which added a lot of overhead.

 #### Type